What is a PV GreenCard and PV Assessment?

 To help regulate the standard for PV installations in South Africa the PV GreenCard programme requires that all installers complete the SAPVIA PV Assessment.
 A SAPVIA accredited installer is a PV installer who has completed the SPAVIA PV Assessment and passed the assessment with an average of 80% between the theory and practical components.
 This assessment is there to evaluate installers and ensure the integrity of the PV industry by providing a benchmark from which to judge installers and their ability to perform PV solar installations.

 GREEN Solar Academy, SAPVIA and GreenCape would like to encourage PV installers to undertake this 2-day PV assessment.
 The skills assessment will allow participants to test their theoretical and practical capability of installing PV systems.
-GREEN Solar Academy in association with its partners operates two SAPVIA PV Assessment Centres in Johannesburg and Cape Town.
+GREEN Solar Academy in association with its partners operates three SAPVIA PV Assessment Centres in Johannesburg, Cape Town and Ballito (KZN).

 How do I get the qualification?